 Mr. Larsen is our President and Chief Executive Officer, as well as Chairman of the Board.
-Mr. Larsen, a founder of VirnetX Inc., has driven the organization's performance, leading it from inception, through the early start-up phase and through several rounds of financing.
+Mr. Larsen, a founder of VirnetX Inc., has driven the organization's performance, leading it from inception, through the early startup phase and through several rounds of financing.
 He has also helped drive significant growth in our revenues and market capitalization, as well as achievement of our operational and strategic milestones.
 The compensation committee believes that Mr. Larsen is critical to our ability to pursue our licensing strategy going forward.
-In light of these considerations and the other factors described above, in May 2019, the compensation committee increased Mr. Larsen's base salary from \$649,213 to \$675,182, an increase of approximately \$26,000, or 4%, over fiscal 2018.
+In light of these considerations and the other factors described above, in December 2020, the compensation committee increased Mr. Larsen's base salary from \$702,189 to \$730,276 for fiscal 2021, an increase of approximately \$28,087 or 4%, from fiscal 2020.
 The compensation committee felt this salary increase was warranted due to the value Mr. Larsen brings to the Company through his key role in the management of the Company during his long tenure, as well as our successes under his leadership in product development, licensing, and litigation matters.

 Dr. Short has significant scientific and technological expertise, and the compensation committee considered his technical, scientific and management skills, his level of responsibility and expected contributions to intellectual property and product development.
-In light of these considerations and the other factors described above, in May 2019, the compensation committee increased Dr. Short's base salary from \$413,062 to \$429,585, an increase of approximately \$16,500, or 4%, over fiscal 2018.
+In light of these considerations and the other factors described above, in December 2020, the compensation committee increased Dr. Short's base salary from \$446,768 to \$464,639 for fiscal 2021, an increase of approximately \$17,871, or 4%, from fiscal 2020.
 The compensation committee felt this salary increase was appropriate given his long tenure with us and contributions to our business.